Diabetes - when you are sick

 - Milkshake made with one half cup (120 mL) low-fat milk and one quarter cup (60 mL) ice cream mixed in a blender (if you are not throwing up)

 When you are sick, you should try to eat the same amount of carbohydrates that you normally do.
 If possible, follow your regular diet.
 If you are having a hard time swallowing, eat soft foods.

 If you have already taken your insulin and are sick to your stomach, drink enough liquids with the same amount of carbohydrates that you would normally eat.
 If you cannot keep food or liquids down, go to the emergency room for treatment.
 You will receive intravenous (IV) fluids.

-If you have a cold, talk with your provider.
+If you have a cold or fever, talk with your provider.

 If you cannot eat your normal amount of carbohydrates, call your provider.
 You may need to make a change in your insulin dose or in the dose of your diabetes pills or other injections.
 You may also need to do this if your illness is making your blood sugar higher than normal.

 When to Call the Doctor

 Being sick increases the risk of more serious emergencies seen with diabetes.

 - Blood sugar higher than 240 mg/dL (13.3 mmol/L) for more than 1 day